Studying Medicine in Germany – Interview with Dr. Udeep

 What are best things about German goverment system that you wish in Nepal government?

 Each German state has a State University with a capacity of about 40,000 students.
-The German government provides its nationals with loans on a monthly basis for the entire span of their studies, given that they maintain high grades.
+The German government provides its nationals with loans, such as benefit loans, on a monthly basis for the entire span of their studies, given that they maintain high grades.
 They then get about 15 years time after their studies to pay them back.
+In any kind of situations, one can go the experts offering help with debt to ensure that the debt is cleared within the stipulated links.

 They even get such support from their government even if they decide to study abroad.
 I always wished our Government could help us the same way.